Ājīvika: Reliability of sources

-Ājīvikas competed with and debated the scholars of Buddhism, Jainism and Vedic's.
+Ājīvikas competed with and debated the scholars of Buddhism, Jainism, and Vedics.
 The Ājīvika movement is primarily known from historical references left behind in Jain and Buddhist sources, that may therefore be hostile to it.
 It is unknown to what degree the available non-Ājīvika sources reflect the actual beliefs and practices of the Ājīvikas.
 Most of what is known about them was recorded in the literature of rival groups, modern scholars question the reliability of the secondary sources, and whether intentional distortions for dehumanization and criticism were introduced into the records.

 More recent work by scholars suggests that the Ājīvika were perhaps misrepresented by Jain and Buddhist sources.

 Paul Dundas states that the Jain and Buddhist texts cannot be considered reliable source of Ājīvika history and philosophy, because "it seems doubtful whether a doctrine [of Ajivikas] which genuinely advocated the lack of efficacy of individual effort could have formed the basis of a renunciatory path to spiritual liberation", and that "the suspicion must be that the Jains and Buddhists deliberately distorted Ajivika doctrine for their own polemical purposes".
 In contrast, other scholars suggest that at least the common elements found about Ājīvikas in Jain and Buddhist literature may be considered, because Jainism and Buddhism were two different, competing and conflicting philosophies in ancient India.